profoundinventions/php-houdini/index.md

 ### Support or Contact

-Having trouble with the plugin or feature requests?
+Having trouble with the plugin or have feature requests?
 Send an email to `profoundinventions+houdini@gmail.com` and we'll help you sort it out.